utsav1810/smallcase-portfolio/readme.md

 # REST API

-All REST APIs are exposed from as a swagger web page - http://smallcase-portfolio-mgt1.herokuapp.com/swagger-ui/index.html
+All REST APIs are exposed from as a swagger web page - http://smallcase-portfolio-mgt1.herokuapp.com/swagger-ui/index.html You can directly use the swagger page to execute APIs or use the curl commands given below.

 ## Get summary of all stocks in the portfolio